neroshan12/text-file-analyser-JS/README.md

 # text-file-analyser-JS

-The purpose of this project is to to build an application that can take a text file and output the individual words and the frequency at which they appear in the file.
+The purpose of this project is to build an application that can take a text file and output the individual words and the frequency at which they appear in the file.
 Building on this, the program should also output whether the number of times a word appears is a prime number or not.

 ## User Stories

 ```
 As a user,
 So I can determine the text file to analyse,